 His all too few writings will continue their influence, as will his institute’s Journal of African Christian Thought, to which he so often contributed.
 There are other books that he never completed, rich material lying in those electrifying lecture courses and biblical expositions.
 But much of his finest work has been written in the lives and thinking of his students, colleagues, and friends, in the concept of the institution he founded, and in the networks he helped to establish, enhance, and maintain.
 It is a rich legacy, much of it prudently invested for future use.

 Andrew F. Walls

 - Bediako served as rector for the Afroki-Christaller Institute for Theology, Mission and Culture in Akropong, Ghana.
 For more information about the institute visit www.acighana.org/site/.

-N.B.
-You may view Kwame Bediako telling part of his life story on video on our video resources page.
+You may view Kwame Bediako telling part of his life story on video on our educational resources page and clicking on “media.”

 The thesis was later published as Theology and Identity: The Impact of Culture upon Christian Thought in the Second Century and in Modern Africa (Oxford: Regnum Books, 1992).

 An English version of some of the songs is available in Afua Kuma, Jesus of the Deep Forest: Prayers and Praises of Afua Kuma, trans.
 Jon Kirby (Accra: Asempa Press, 1981).
 This work is available on PDF: Booklet text and booklet cover.